hpi-dhc/devicely/README.md

 - [1-lead ECG monitor Faros<sup>TM</sup> 180 from Bittium](https://shop.bittium.com/product/36/bittium-faros-180-solution-pack) is a one channel ECG monitor with sampling frequency up to 1000 Hz and a 3D acceleration sampling up to 100Hz.

-- [Spacelabs](https://www.spacelabshealthcare.com/products/diagnostic-cardiology/abp-monitoring/90217a/) is an oscillometric blood pressure (BP) monitor which can be used to automatically track a person's BP in specificed time intervals.
+- [Spacelabs (SL 90217)](https://www.spacelabshealthcare.com/products/diagnostic-cardiology/abp-monitoring/90217a/) is an oscillometric blood pressure (BP) monitor which can be used to automatically track a person's BP in specificed time intervals.

 - [TimeStamp for Android](https://play.google.com/store/apps/details?id=gj.timestamp&hl=en) allows you to record the timestamp of an event at the time it occurs.
 It also allows you to create specific tags such as "Running" or "Walking" and timestamp those specific activities.